Leucine: Health effects

 As a dietary supplement, leucine has been found to slow the degradation of muscle tissue by increasing the synthesis of muscle proteins in aged rats.
 However, results of comparative studies are conflicted.
 Long-term leucine supplementation does not increase muscle mass or strength in healthy elderly men.
 More studies are needed, preferably ones based on an objective, random sample of society.
-Factors such as lifestyle choices, age, gender, diet, exercise, etc. must be factored into the analyses to isolate the effects of supplemental leucine as a standalone, or if taken with other branched chain amino acids (BCAAs).
+Factors such as lifestyle choices, age, gender, diet, exercise, etc. must be factored into the analyses to isolate the effects of supplemental leucine as a stand-alone, or if taken with other branched-chain amino acids (BCAAs).
 Until then, dietary supplemental leucine cannot be associated as the prime reason for muscular growth or optimal maintenance for the entire population.

 Both L-leucine and D-leucine protect mice against epileptic seizures.
 D-leucine also terminates seizures in mice after the onset of seizure activity, at least as effectively as diazepam and without sedative effects.
 Decreased dietary intake of L-leucine lessens adiposity in mice.
 High blood levels of leucine are associated with insulin resistance in humans, mice, and rodents.
 This might be due to the effect of leucine to stimulate mTOR signaling.
 Dietary restriction of leucine and the other BCAAs can reverse diet-induced obesity in wild-type mice by increasing energy expenditure, and can restrict fat mass gain of hyperphagic rats.